What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Cottonseed Meal

 Cottonseed meal is what remains after cottonseed oil is extracted from cotton seeds.
-Cottonseed meal has 4% to 6% nitrogen, making it better than most manure and compost in terms of nitrogen content by weight.
+With a nitrogen content of 4% to 6% by weight, cottonseed meal is better than most manure and compost in terms of nitrogen density.

 cotton